seko19/odin-recipes/README.md

 This is my recipes project through The Odin Project.
-I'll be learning how to lay out a basic html page and how to link to other pages on the web.
+I'll be learning how to lay out a basic html page and how to use relative links.